AxtMueller/Windows-Kernel-Explorer/README.md

 1. Binary customization: Modify obvious characteristics of WKE and remove all of my personal information in WKE.
 2. Implant link: Implant link in WKE on "About" page, all users will see it when main dialog appears.
 3. Specific feature separation: Copy source code of specific feature to a separate project.
 4. Driver static library: It contains most of main features of WKE.
+[HERE IS AN EXAMPLE.](https://github.com/AxtMueller/Windows-Batch-Deployment)
 5. Driver source code: Entire driver source code of WKE.
 6. Software customization: Write the user-mode program or kernel-mode driver according to user needs.
 THIS SERVICE IS ONLY AVAILABLE TO USERS WHO EVER PURCHASED THE ABOVE SERVICES.